devops-infra/velez/README.md

 Do you want to automate your daily tasks with Terragrunt, Terraform, GitHub, and other tools?
 Velez is here to help you!

-Do yoy sometimes forget to add changed files before pushing to GitHub?
-Velez will do that for you and even format HCL files before commiting!
+Do you sometimes forget to add changed files before pushing to GitHub?
+Velez will do that for you and even format HCL files before committing!

 <a href="https://gitmoji.dev">
   <img